Brown Environmental Leadership Lab: Alaska

 Alaska is a place where multiple stakeholders — corporate, governmental, native and non-native — struggle to balance consumption of natural resources with long-term sustainability.
 This summer, Brown University, in affiliation with the Cook Inlet Tribal Council and Kenai Peninsula College, travels to south-central Alaska to introduce students from around the world to the beauty and complexities of historic and present-day Alaska.
 Learning will be fast-paced, experiential, and include widely diverse perspectives.

-Over the course of 2-weeks, we will explore issues Alaska Natives face when trying to balance cultural and environmental preservation with economic growth.
+Over the course of two weeks, we will explore issues Alaska Natives face when trying to balance cultural and environmental preservation with economic growth.
 Our lifestyle choices, world-wide, have a direct impact on the trade-offs between conservation and consumption that play out on the Alaskan stage.
 This program will specifically focus on current environmental issues in Alaska with application and relevance around the globe.

 Focus of study: